nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.tools.tfsrevisionmanagertool.md

   type: Boolean
   description: You can choose to migrate the tip only (a single write) or all of the revisions (many writes).
 If you are setting this to `false` to migrate only the tip then you should set `BuildFieldTable` to `true`.
   defaultValue: true
-status: missng XML code comments
+status: missing XML code comments
-processingTarget: missng XML code comments
+processingTarget: missing XML code comments
 classFile: /src/MigrationTools.Clients.TfsObjectModel/Tools/TfsRevisionManagerTool.cs
 optionsClassFile: /src/MigrationTools.Clients.TfsObjectModel/Tools/TfsRevisionManagerToolOptions.cs